Dual Diagnosis: Treating Mental Health and Addiction

-Addiction is a severe illness that interacts with the chemicals in the brains that help you to function correctly, regulate your emotions, feel and react.
-The effect varies according to the substance you’ve been taking, but messing around with these neurotransmitters can have a devastating impact on your mental health.
+Addiction is a severe illness that interacts with the chemicals in the brain that help you to function correctly, regulate your emotions, feel and react.
+The effect varies according to the substance you’ve been taking but messing around with these neurotransmitters can have a devastating impact on your mental health.

 POST-TRAUMATIC STRESS DISORDER AND ADDICTIVE BEHAVIOUR

 PTSD is characterized by anxiety and stress brought on by witnessing traumatic events or being exposed to situations your brain felt unable to cope with.
 All physical or psychological trauma that renders you feeling out of control or powerless has the potential to bring on PTSD.
 Victims of violent assault, natural disasters, sexual assault, childhood abuse and military combat are particularly at risk.
 It’s not uncommon for people suffering from this illness to turn to alcohol or drugs in an attempt to numb their pain.